Charles Napier (British Army officer, born 1782): Service in India

-In 1842, at the age of 60, Napier was appointed Major General to the command of the Indian army within the Bombay Presidency.
-Here Lord Ellenborough's policy led Napier to Sindh Province (Scinde), for the purpose of quelling the insurrection of the Muslim rulers who had remained hostile to the British Empire following the First Anglo-Afghan War.
+In 1842, at the age of 60, Napier was appointed Major General to the command of the British Indian Army within the Bombay Presidency.
+Here Lord Ellenborough's policy led Napier to Sindh Province (Scinde), for the purpose of quelling the insurrection of the Muslim rulers who had remained hostile to the Company rule in India following the First Anglo-Afghan War.
 Napier's campaign against these chieftains resulted in victories in the Battle of Miani (Meanee) against General Hoshu Sheedi and the Battle of Hyderabad, and then the subjugation of the Sindh, and its annexation by its eastern neighbours as the Sind Division.

 His orders had been only to put down the rebels: by conquering the whole Sindh Province, he greatly exceeded his mandate.
 Napier was supposed to have despatched to his superiors the short, notable message, "Peccavi", the Latin for "I have sinned" (which was a pun on I have Sindh).
 This pun appeared under the title 'Foreign Affairs' in Punch magazine on 18 May 1844.
 The true author of the pun was, however, Englishwoman Catherine Winkworth, who submitted it to Punch, which then printed it as a factual report.
 Later, Napier made several comments on the Sindh adventure to the effect of: "If this was a piece of rascality, it was a noble piece of rascality!"

 On 4 July 1843, Napier was appointed Knight Grand Cross in the military division of the Order of the Bath, in recognition of his leading the victories at Miani and Hyderabad.
 He was also in 1843 given the colonelcy of the 97th (The Earl of Ulster's) Regiment of Foot, transferring later in the year to be colonel of the 22nd (The Cheshire) Regiment of Foot.

 Napier was appointed Governor of the Bombay Presidency by Lord Ellenborough.
 However, under his leadership the administration clashed with the policies of the directors of the British East India Company, and Napier was accordingly removed from office and returned home in disgust.
 Napier was again dispatched to India during the spring of 1849, in order to obtain the submission of the Sikhs.
 However upon arriving once again in India, Napier found that this had already been accomplished by Lord Gough and his army.